 Despite the locals’ uncertainty, donors helped Fish for Life buy solar panels to power the system and add employment hours for maintaining the system.
 After months of hard work, the hospital kitchen received its first harvest of tomatoes in October, and somehow, the old, white guy didn’t seem so delusional after all.

-With the proof of a successful harvest, the community’s curiosity is growing even more than it has the past two years.
+With the proof of a successful harvest, the community’s curiosity is growing.
 And with that curiosity has come God-given opportunities to build relationships.

 “It is exciting that they are coming to us,” Dave said.
 “These relationships are open doors to talking about how the Lord is their provider.
 When they visit and see how plants can grow in just water and stones, they see how it can only be of God that these ‘impossible’ things can happen.”

-In recent months, Fish for Life has begun taking its “crazy” message of God’s provision to area high schools, with the dream of setting up smaller units and teaching students a sustainable way to feed their families.
-One partnership is already in the works.
+In recent years, Fish for Life has begun taking its “crazy” message of God’s provision to area high schools, with the dream of setting up smaller units and teaching students a sustainable way to feed their families.

 “The excitement was very contagious and such an encouragement to see the Lord’s plan for Zimbabwe’s youth,” the Jerebs wrote after taking nearly 100 students on a tour of the greenhouse.
 “His perfect provisions will bring HOPE to this land.”